Xetibo/ReSet-Doc/sections/literature.typ

-In @rust_thread_panic and @thread_panic_screenshot the use of simple Rust threads guarantees the continuation of the invoking thread, meaning the underlying application can still continue to run even though the spawned thread encountered a fatal error.
+In @rust_thread_panic and @thread_panic_screenshot the use of simple Rust threads guarantees the continuation of the invoking thread, meaning the underlying application can continue to run even though the spawned thread encountered a fatal error.

 #let code = "